sumitkhanal/cryptify/README.md

-# encrypto
+# cryptify
-encryption using cryptography and steganography for robust data security
+encryption using cryptography  for robust data security